Using an Estate Planning Attorney: The Basics

 Finding Your Estate Planning Attorney

-To find skilled legal help with your estate plan, use the FindLaw Lawyer Directory to search for a law firm or attorney near you.
-Go to the "Find a Lawyer" box near the upper left corner of this page, and enter your city or zip code.
-You can also find an experienced estate planning attorney near you.
+To find legal help with your estate plan, use the FindLaw Lawyer Directory to search for a law firm or an attorney near you.
+Go to the "Find a Lawyer" box and enter your city or zip code.
+You can also search specifically for an experienced estate planning attorney near you.

 You can also consider a DIY estate plan if you have a simple estate.
-You can complete these forms from home using a guided online process and can have an attorney review them afterward if you choose.
+You can complete your documents through a guided online process.
+Even if you use legal forms, you can still have an attorney review the legal documents afterward.